David A. Kessler: After the FDA

 Kessler left the FDA to join the Yale School of Medicine as dean from 1997 to 2003.
 He was awarded the Public Welfare Medal from the National Academy of Sciences in 2001.

 In 2003 he was recruited to a post as dean and vice-chancellor at the University of California, San Francisco Medical School.

 After his arrival at UCSF, Kessler uncovered multiple spreadsheets for the same closed fiscal year (a year prior to his recruitment), all showing different revenue and expense numbers, but indicating that the dean's office was in deficit and would continue to be so, in direct contravention of what had been reported to him during his recruitment, evidence of, at best, inadequate financial controls.
 J. Michael Bishop, Chancellor of UCSF, stated UC audits found no evidence of financial irregularities and, in June 2007, Bishop demanded Kessler's resignation.
 On December 13, 2007, Kessler was formally dismissed.
 Bishop then acknowledged that the financial data presented to Kessler during his recruitment might have been misleading.
 Kessler alleged he was fired for whistleblowing.
 Subsequent to Kessler's firing, after UCSF was pressured by KPMG to release one of the audits, it was revealed that Kessler had been correct.

 His 2009 book entitled The End of Overeating (a New York Times best seller), highlights for the consumer the amount of fat, salt, and sugar in their food intake.
 He asserts that this trio of elements in restaurant and processed foods conditions us to eat more, in a manner that changes our brain circuitry, and that children may develop a pattern of overeating and obesity that they might retain for life.
 He stresses that this outcome of lifelong obesity is not genetic, but environmental and avoidable.

 On November 9, 2020, Kessler was announced as one of the three co-chairs of president-elect Joe Biden's COVID-19 Advisory Board, alongside former U.S. Surgeon General Vivek Murthy and Yale public health professor Marcella Nunez-Smith.
 Days later, Kessler was named a candidate for United States Secretary of Health and Human Services in the Biden Administration.
 Kessler also served as chief medical adviser to the Biden Inaugural Committee, which organized Biden's 2021 presidential inauguration.

 On January 15, 2021, the Biden administration announced that it had chosen Kessler to lead Operation Warp Speed, the program to facilitate and accelerate the development, manufacturing, and distribution of COVID-19 vaccines and other related treatment.

+In 2025, Kessler filed a petition with the FDA seeking revocation of the “generally recognized as safe” (GRAS) status for certain sweeteners, refined flours, and other additives used in ultraprocessed foods, arguing that the agency has the authority to reassess their safety.